July 2019 – Interview with Enerdoor on CE Certification

 We interviewed Stefano Bertone, Sales Manager at Enerdoor to understand the benefits of Enerdoor’s CE certifications service and find out more about EMC testing.

-What are the benefits of being CE complaint?
+What are the benefits of CE certification?

 When equipment is CE compliant, facilities run more efficiently, which results in both logistical and economical benefits.
 CE compliant equipment reduces emissions that can negatively affect other machinery and also protects machinery from non-compliant equipment causing external radio frequency (RF) interference.
 These benefits save time and money by avoiding production downtime due to EMI-RFI issues.